How to Add Barcodes and GTINs to Shopify Products in Bulk

 The Solution

 Importier's data enrichment feature includes automated barcode lookup as part of the enrichment pipeline.
-During the 14-step import wizard, data enrichment runs on each product in the import batch.
+During the 14-step import wizard, enrichment runs on each product in the import batch.

 - Search each product manually on manufacturer sites